BeyondNFT/sandbox/README.md

 `error`: When any `unhandledrejection` happens in the iframe.
 The iframe content will blur and stop any interaction if that happens (@TODO: reflect whether to make this configurable directly when instantiating the sandbox?!)

+`warning`: is emitted when something odd happens, but is not blocking the rendering (for example if the owner_properties is a string that doesn't resolve to a valid JSON file when fetched)

 ## User Warning